 All about context

-Today, when top YouTubers score millions of hits within days and Psy’s “Gangnam Style” video racks up 2.9 billion views, the idea that Apple would have put out a press release to crow about hitting 1 million music video downloads seems astonishingly quaint.
+Today, when top YouTubers score millions of views within days and music videos hit the “Billion View Club” faster than ever, the idea that Apple would put out a press release to crow about notching 1 million music video downloads seems astonishingly quaint.
 However, at the time it was big news.
-It also laid the foundation for Apple expanding into a whole new area of business.
+This early success also laid the foundation for Apple expanding into a whole new area of business.

 Do you remember the first music video or TV show you downloaded using iTunes?
 Leave your comments below.